Trump-Putin phone calls in U.S. Democrats' sights - Schiff

 Lawmakers are working out logistics to protect the whistleblower’s identity and get security clearance for lawyers who represent the whistleblower.
 A person close to the whistleblower said on Sunday many issues remained to be worked out.

-Reporting by Doina Chiacu and David Morgan; Additional reporting by Mark Hosenball, Jonathan Landay and Timothy Gardner; Editing by Lisa Shumaker and Will Dunham
+Reporting by Doina Chiacu and David Morgan; Additional reporting by Mark Hosenball, Jonathan Landay and Timothy Gardner; Editing by Lisa Shumaker, Will Dunham and Lincoln Feast.